What Pitta is, and why summer makes it harder

 One lifestyle anchor:

 - Cool the system at sunset.
 Ten minutes of Sheetali pranayama (cooling breath, tongue-curl inhale) or a five-minute cool-water foot soak before dinner.
-The goal is to lower the body's heat envelope before sleep, which directly affects the 3am cortisol spike.
+The goal is to bring the body's heat down before sleep, which directly affects the 3am cortisol spike.

 ## How this looks inside the Qura Recovery Program